hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

         }
     }
 ```
-You will see that in our delegation function we update the `sender.voted`, `sender.delegate` fields prior to checking if the person being delegated is a valid voter or not.
-The fact that the function will panic if the delegated person is not a valid voter will role back the changes made to sender voted and delegate fields.
+You will see that in the delegation function above, we update the `sender.voted` and `sender.delegate` fields prior to checking if the person being delegated is a valid voter.
+The function will panic if the delegated person is not a valid voter and will role back the changes made to `sender.voted` and `sender.delegate` fields.

 ## Your Turn!
-This wraps up our tutorial but you have got some work to do!
+This wraps up our tutorial.
+Practice what you learnt with the following exercises:
-- Update the `constructor` so that if vector of proposal names is provided, create new proposal objects and add to ballot.proposal
+- Update the `constructor` function so that if vector of proposal names is provided, a new proposal object is created and added to `ballot.proposal`.
-- Provide definition of `give_voting_right` function as instrcuted in the template
+- Define `give_voting_right` function as instructed.
-- Add `vote` functionality and update the ballot according the requirements mentioned in the template
+- Add `vote` functionality and update the ballot according to template requirements.
-- Update `get_winning_proposal_name` funcitonality so that it returns the winning proposal name
+- Update `get_winning_proposal_name` funcitonality to return the winning proposal name.

 <!-- tabs:start -->